AssetFetch/spec/spec.md

 ### [AssetList?/ImplementationList?] `next_query`

-Describes a fixed query to fetch more assets using the same parameters as the current query.
+Describes a fixed query to fetch more results using the same parameters as the current query.
 Follows the `fixed_query` template.

 ### [AssetList?/ImplementationList?] `response_statistics`